hivejs/docs/setup/installation.md

  * hive-broadcast-memory (simple stub that only works when you have just one worker)
  * hive-broadcast-smokesignal (sets up a peer-to-peer network through which the workers will communicate)

 hive-init(1) will ask you which one you want. `memory` should be fine for most smaller installations.
-In any case, you can switch to a different transport later on.
+In any case, you can switch to a different transport later on, by uninstalling the current one and installing a new one, both using npm.

 ### Choose one or more editors / document types
 Currently available editors are